shramov/tll/src/processor/processor.rst

   - ``poll-interval: <duration>``, default ``100us``: timeout passed to system polling function, not used in spin mode.
-  - ``nofd-interval: <duration>``, default ``100ms``: interval between processing of objects that do not export pollable file descriptor.
-Such objects can not be passed to OS polling functions and thus processed periodicaly.
+  - ``nofd-interval: <duration>``, default ``100ms``: interval between processing of objects that do not export a pollable file descriptor.
+Such objects can not be passed to OS polling functions and thus processed periodically.
 Not used in spin mode.
   - ``time-cache: <bool>``, default ``true``: on each iteration call ``tll_time_now`` and store result in TLS variable, so subsequent calls to ``tll_time_now_cached`` return correct value.
 If disabled cached variant behaves like normal function.